Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence

-by sending an interval $[x,y]\in\Int\oP$ to the kernel of the structure map $M(x\to y)$, where $M(\top):= 0$ by convention.
-Thus $K(M)$ is the \emph{kernel module} associated to $M$, viewed as a functor on the interval poset.
-We show in Proposition~\ref{prop:K-Lipschitz} that $K$ is 1-Lipschitz with respect to Galois transport, and we define the persistence diagram of $M$ to be the minimal projective resolution $K\down^M$.

-In the persistence setting we apply Remark~\ref{rmk:mobius-betti} to the kernel module $K(M)$, regarded as an $\Int\oP$-module.
-This shows that the minimal projective resolution $K\down^M$ encodes the M\"obius homology of $K(M)$ and, via the rank-exact Betti-table viewpoint \cite{BOTNAN2024109780,doi:10.1137/22M1489150}, produces a signed barcode.
-Combining the Lipschitz property of $K$ with the resolution-level stability inequality yields our main persistence stability result (Theorem~\ref{thm:persistence-stability}):
+by sending an interval $[x,y]$ to the kernel of the structure map $M(x\to y)$, where $M(\top):=0$ by convention.
+Thus $K(M)$ is the associated kernel module.
+Proposition~\ref{prop:K-Lipschitz} shows that $K$ is $1$-Lipschitz with respect to the G\"ulen--McCleary distance, and we define the persistence diagram of $M$ to be the minimal projective resolution $K\down^M$.
+By Remark~\ref{rmk:mobius-betti}, this resolution encodes the M\"obius homology of $K(M)$ and hence, via the rank-exact Betti-table viewpoint \cite{BOTNAN2024109780,doi:10.1137/22M1489150}, produces a signed barcode.
+Combining this with the stability inequality above yields our main persistence stability result (Theorem~\ref{thm:persistence-stability}):

-In the one-parameter case, where $\bfP$ is a finite chain in $\bbR$ with a top element adjoined and $d_\bfP$ is the path metric, this recovers the classical bottleneck stability theorem for persistence diagrams.

-We work over $\Int\oP \cong \{[x,y] \subseteq \oP \mid x \leq y\}$ rather than more general families of subsets (cf.~\cite{kim2021generalized} or Definition \ref{dfn:gen-interval}).
+We work over $\Int\oP\cong\{[x,y]\subseteq\oP\mid x\le y\}$ rather than more general families of subsets (cf.~\cite{kim2021generalized} or Definition~\ref{dfn:gen-interval}).
 Even this setting already requires delicate homological control; extending the construction further would require additional combinatorial machinery.
-See Sect.\ \ref{ssec:beyond-ker} for more detail.
+See Section~\ref{ssec:beyond-ker} for more detail.